Ozzfest: 2015

 Tokyo, Japan.
 This was the second time the festival has taken place in the country.
 Acts that played at Ozzfest Japan include Ozzy and Friends, Korn, Evanescence, Jane's Addiction, Bullet for My Valentine, A Day to Remember, Hatebreed, Black Label Society, Corey Taylor, Crossfaith, and Babymetal.

 Originally, Black Sabbath was announced, but it was cancelled and replaced by Ozzy and Friends.
 Geezer Butler, Tom Morello, Dave Navarro, Zakk Wylde, and Funassyi appeared as guests of Ozzy and Friends.
 Of Mice and Men was once announced, but they cancelled due to surgery of Austin Carlile.

 2016

 In 2016, Ozzfest joined with Knotfest and on 24 and 25 September 2016, "Ozzfest Meets Knotfest 2016" was held in San Bernardino, California, at the San Manuel Amphitheater.

 2017

 The 2017 Ozzfest was held again in conjunction with Knotfest, under the title "Ozzfest Meets Knotfest 2017" on 4 and 5 November 2017, in San Bernardino, California, at the Glen Helen Amphitheater.

 2018

 The 2018 Ozzfest was held at The Forum in Inglewood, California, on 31 December 2018.
 The event was hosted by Ozzy Osbourne, Marilyn Manson, Rob Zombie, Jonathan Davis of Korn, and Body Count.
 And on the second stage, Zakk Wylde's Black Sabbath tribute band Zakk Sabbath took the stage along with DevilDriver and Wednesday 13 of Murderdolls.

+Future

+Following the death of Ozzy Osbourne on 22 July 2025, seventeen days after Black Sabbath's farewell concert and in the wake of this after calls to revive the festival in his memory, Sharon Osbourne announced Ozzfest would return in 2027 for two nights in Birmingham at Villa Park.